dcraderdev/Ruby_basics/README.md

  google, amazon, linkedin, not facebook... if you're beyond impressed as I'm sure you will be, feel free to email me at dcraderdev@gmail.com

- Everyone else, just have your people contact my people and they'll go over the details on my rates and requirements (ie company car, daily massuse visits, maybe a little background on the project?)
+ Everyone else, just have your people contact my people and they'll go over the details on my rates and requirements (ie company car, daily masseuse visits, maybe a little background on the project?)

  dcraderdev